The Artemis II Mission

 Artemis II serves as a second test of Orion’s capabilities and life support systems, as well as the operational effectiveness of safety protocols, trajectory calculations, and lunar observation.
 After this mission, NASA will begin preparations for the next step in the Artemis program.
 Naturally, Artemis II will be followed by Artemis III.
 This is the big one.

-Planned for a broad 2027 launch window, Artemis III aims not just to land humans on the Moon for the first time since 1972, but specifically near the lunar South Pole, where discoveries about water ice could pave the way for sustainable exploration and future missions to Mars.
+Planned for a broad 2028 launch window, Artemis III aims not just to land humans on the Moon for the first time since 1972, but specifically near the lunar south pole, where discoveries about water ice could pave the way for sustainable exploration and future missions to Mars.
 No crew has been announced yet, but based on past practice, it will likely be different from the Artemis II crew.
 As more details emerge and the launch date approaches, I will provide a deeper dive into Artemis III.

 Next